zeebinz/kohana-generator/guide/generator/types.md

 :	The absolute path to the resource can be set directly, but otherwise it will be guessed based on name, folder and module settings, which is what you usually want.

 **template($template)**
 :	The view template used by the generator must be stored in the views folder.
 The value is what you would normally use to load templates, e.g. 'generator/type_class' will load 'views/generator/type_class.php', wherever it can be found in the Cascading File System.
-This means that it's very easy to swap the default templates for your own - just add them to the views folder in your application.
+This means that it's very easy to swap the default templates with your own - just add them to the views folder in your application.

 **pretend()**
 :	When the pretend mode is set, no changes will be made to the file system, but the log will record what *would* have happened if the command had been run.
 This is very handy for previewing and debugging.

 **render()**
 :	This method must be implemented by each type, and `Generator_Type` by default returns a rendered view from the specified template, with parameters configured by methods like `set($key, $value)`.
 But any children of `Generator_Type` can override this method quite easily.
 All that needs to be returned is a string that represents the file contents, so pure code generation without using view templates is also possible.
+This is in fact how `Generator_Type_File` works (see below).

 **log()**
 :	By design, the actions taken by the generator are recorded in a simple log, each entry consisting of an array with `status` and `item` keys.
 Most controllers will want to process the log returned by this method in some way to verify the result of running a generator.

 **create()**, **remove()**
-: When these actions are called, the log will be populated with a record of the actions taken.
+: When these actions are called, the log will be populated with a record of the actions taken, including for all of the resource's sub-directories as well as the file itself.
 This log should be identical in pretend mode - just without any actual effects on the file system.
+Nested directories will be created automatically, and when the resource is removed any empty ones should be deleted as well.

 There's a lot more in the `Generator_Type` class, including methods for handling default parameters, guessing filenames, processing sub-directories, and so on.
 It's well worth getting to know this class well if you plan to make your own generator types.